GitauHarrison/notes/search/implement_elasticseach.md

 ![Inverted index](/images/elasticsearch/inverted_index.png)

-The inverted index does not really store items directly, but it instead splits each documents up into individual search terms and then maps each term to the documents they occur in.
-By using inverted indices, Elasticsearch can quickly find best matches for full-text searches from even large data sets.
+The inverted index does not really store items directly, but it instead splits each document up into individual search terms and then maps each term to the documents they occur in.
+By using inverted indices, Elasticsearch can quickly find the best matches for full-text searches from even large data sets.

-When performing full-text searches, we are actually querying an inverted index and not the JSON documents that we defined when indexing the documents.
+When performing full-text searches, we are querying an inverted index and not the JSON documents that we defined when indexing the documents.
 A cluster can have at least one inverted index.
 That’s because there will be an inverted index for each full-text field per index.
 So if you have an index containing documents that contain five full-text fields, you will have five inverted indices.

 ### Cluster

-A cluster is a group of one or more node instances that are connected together.
+A cluster is a group of one or more node instances that are connected.
 The effectiveness of Elasticsearch is in the distribution of tasks to each node in the cluster.

 ### Nodes

 A node is a single server that participates in the indexing and search capabilities of a cluster.

-- **Master node**: Responsible for cluster-wide operations such as creating and deleting an index and adding or remove a node
+- **Master node**: Responsible for cluster-wide operations such as creating and deleting an index and adding or removing a node
-- **Data node**: Stores data and executes data related operations such as search and aggregation
+- **Data node**: Stores data and executes data-related operations such as search and aggregation
 - **Client node**: Forwards cluster requests to **master** and **data** nodes

 ### Shards

 It is possible to subdivide an index into multiple pieces called shards.
 Each shard is a full-functional and independent index that can be hosted on any node.
-By distributing documents across many shards and distributing those shards across multiple nodes, Elasticsearch is able to protect against hardware failures and increase query capacities as nodes are added to a cluster.
+By distributing documents across many shards and distributing those shards across multiple nodes, Elasticsearch can protect against hardware failures and increase query capacities as nodes are added to a cluster.

 ## Build A Simple Flask App